-What is this medicine?BROMPHENIRAMINE; HYDROCODONE; PSEUDOEPHEDRINE (brome fen IR a meen; hye droe KOE done; soo doe e FED rin) is a histamine blocker, cough suppressant, and a decongestant.
-It is used to relieve cough, stuffy nose, sneezing, and runny nose.
+What is this medicine?BROMPHENIRAMINE; HYDROCODONE; PSEUDOEPHEDRINE (brome fen IR a meen; hye droe KOE done; soo doe e FED rin) is a combination of an antihistamine, a cough suppressant, and a decongestant.
+It is used to relieve cough, congestion, and runny nose.
 This medicine will not treat an infection.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Shake well before using.
-Use a specially marked spoon or container to measure your medicine.
+Use a specially marked spoon or container to measure each dose.
+Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
 Take this medicine with food or milk if it upsets your stomach.
 Take your medicine at regular intervals.
 Do not take it more often than directed.

 Patients over 60 years old may have a stronger reaction and need a smaller dose.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.